Notification Process for Brief Absences for Medical or Personal Reasons

-Elizabethtown College encourages all members of the community who believe that they have witnessed, experienced, or are aware of conduct that may constitute hazing, aggravated hazing, or organizational hazing in violation of this policy to contact the College’s Vice President for Student Life at 717.361.1196 or Campus Security at 717.361.1264.
+Elizabethtown College encourages all members of the community who believe that they have witnessed, experienced, or are aware of conduct that may constitute hazing, aggravated hazing, or organizational hazing in violation of this policy to contact the College’s Dean of Students at 717.361.1196 or Campus Security at 717.361.1264.

 The College’s response to a report of hazing

 Upon receipt of a report of hazing, aggravated hazing, or organizational hazing, the College will take the action deemed necessary by the College to protect the College’s students, properties, and interests.
 Campus Security or a qualified external investigator will conduct an investigation into the alleged prohibited conduct.
 As discussed below, the College will sanction any individual or organization that violates this policy.
 Any sanctions issued by the College are independent of the issuance or resolution of any criminal charges, and the College reserves the right to complete its investigation and implement sanctions, as appropriate, regardless of any past, ongoing, or future criminal investigation.

 If the alleged prohibited conduct was committed by a College student or student organization (recognized or otherwise), the College will initiate the disciplinary process set forth in the College’s Student Code of Conduct.
 Potential sanctions include, but are not limited to, loss of privileges, fine, suspension/expulsion of individual students or the responsible organization.